octo-technology/OpenTezos/docs/michelson/instructions.md

 #### COMPARE with strings

-The `COMPARE` instruction allows two strings to be comapared.
+The `COMPARE` instruction allows two strings to be compared.
 It consumes the top two elements of the stack and pushes an integer to the top.
 If the first element is lexically greater than the second, then it returns 1.
 If the first element is lexically equal to the second element, then it returns 0.
 If the first element is lexically smaller than the second element, then it returns -1.

 ```js
 COMPARE / s : t : S  =>  -1 : S